lampctl/go-sse/README.md

 This package attempts to provide a robust and reliable implementation of [server-sent events](https://html.spec.whatwg.org/multipage/server-sent-events.html#concept-event-stream-reconnection-time).
 One might use this package if they were writing an application that needed to connect to an SSE server endpoint and read events in a continuous stream or provide events to a front-end service.

+### Features

+Here's what you get with this package:

+- Complete documentation for every last type and method in the package
+- Compliancy with section 9.2 of the WHATWG HTML specification
+- Extensive test suite to ensure conformance

 go-sse requires a minimum of **Go 1.18**.

 ### Basic Usage